mgaman/ESP32-4827S043-LVGL/README.md

 </video>

 This is an implementation of the *lv_example_button_1* example from the lvgl examples library.
 Library installation and PSRAM unlocking is as shown in the previous example.
+## lvglFileSystem
+lvgl has an abstraction of a file system that interfaces to a physical file system via callback functions.
+I have implemented a library that provides file I/O (open/close/read/write/seek/tell) for SD devices.
+Using my code it should be easy to repeat for another physical device e.g. LittleFS.
+My sources are in the lib/FileSystem folder.
+I have not implemented directory I/O (dir_open/dir_close/dir_read) as I'm not sure if its absolutely needed.
+Feel free to add if yiu want to.
+Note that I did NOT define a logical drive in the *lv_conf.h* file.
+It is defined in my library source and I arbitarily assigned the letter 'S' to SD device.